-Git is a Version Control System that can be used to track changes in any file, but it is commonly used to develop software.
-It is designed for coordinating work among programmers, but it can be used to track changes in any set of files.
+Git is a Version Control System that can be used to track changes in any file and is commonly used to develop software.
+While it is mainly designed to coordinate work among programmers, it can also be used to track changes in any set of files.

 Deployment